sharner/eng-leadership-manual/coaching_notes/eng-first-questions.md

 # Questions for Engineering Leaders

 Good answers to these questions will help an engineering team deliver on its purpose.
-These questions suggest guideliness appropriate for a Series A company in a non-regulated industry.
+These questions suggest guideliness appropriate for a Series A company in a lightly-regulated industry.

+These questiosn aren't appropriate for everyone or every stage of the company, but they are a good list of practices I've used over the years in enterprise or SMB SaaS.

 ## Team